 Customer Rating – 4.6 | Our Rating – 4.8

-DuPont Heavy Duty – Sediment Whole House Water Filter
+DuPont Heavy Duty – Best Sediment Whole House Water Filter

 Only For City Water: Due to the price and filter’s capability, it is strictly for urban water usage.
 It removes contaminants like rust, dust, chlorine and low level of lead content.
-Well waters are too contaminated that the DuPont is unable to handle.
+Well waters are too contaminated that the DuPont is unable to handle them.

 Small Size: It is a size of a pre-filter and comes in individual canisters which gives the flexibility for installation.

-Maintenance: Due to the small in size, DuPont suggested changing the filter for every 3-4 months or up to 30,000 gallons.
+Maintenance: Due to the small size, DuPont suggested changing the filter every 3-4 months or up to 30,000 gallons.

 Annual Maintenance Cost: $90